 For dessert, we had the date cake and ginger gelato.
 This date cake was exquisitely moist and nutty, but the ginger gelato was a bit overwhelming.
 I’m not a ginger lover, which could be the reason I didn’t like it.
 But if you are, I would recommend this dessert!

 For brunch we went to Gjusta, an artisanal bakery and deli.
 Gjusta and Gjelina are sister restaurants, so I knew the food here would be as delightful as at Gjelina.
 You order food at Gjusta the same way you would order meat at a deli, which was cool.
 I got the house smoked salmon plate and kettle cooked chips.
-The chips were crunchy and tasty, and the salmon had beautiful presentation.
+The chips were crunchy and tasty, and the salmon was presented beautifully.
 The fish came with toast, goat cheese, pickles, a soft boiled egg and tomatoes – every color of the rainbow was on this plate.
 I truly recommend this dish!

 words & photos_erika pun